couchbase/couchbase-lite-core/README.md

 ## Status

-**As of October 2016:** Under heavy development.
+**As of December 2016:** Under heavy development.
 Watch out for falling I-beams!

 * The primary development platform is macOS, so the Xcode project should always build, and the code should pass its unit tests on Mac.
 * The CMake build is generally up to date but may fall behind